kwirk/eventgallery/admin/doc/readme.md

 ## Thumbs do not show up

-- php memory size too low.
+- Error 500: php memory size too low.
 I have good experience with 128M.
 Depends on the size of your images
 - javascript error occured which prevents the whole site from executing javascript.
 Without javascript it no image will appear.